Mikey Daniel

-Mikey Daniel (born November 3, 1996) is an American football running back.
+Mikey Daniel (born November 3, 1996) is an American former professional football running back.
 He played college football at South Dakota State.

-Profesional career
+Professional career

 Atlanta Falcons

-Daniel signed with the Atlanta Falcons as an undrafted free agent following the 2020 NFL Draft on April 27, 2020.
+Daniel signed with the Atlanta Falcons as an undrafted free agent following the 2020 NFL draft on April 27, 2020.
 He was waived during final roster cuts on September 5.

 Carolina Panthers

 On April 13, 2021 Daniel was signed with the Carolina Panthers to fill in for Alex Armah.
 He was waived on August 10, 2021.

 Pittsburgh Maulers

 Daniel was signed on April 4, 2022, by the Pittsburgh Maulers.
 He was transferred to the team's inactive roster on May 6 with a head injury.
 He was moved back to the active roster on May 14.
 He was released after the season on January 2, 2023.